Improving UAS safety and efficiency in military, reconnaissance, and research applications

 Currently, commercial use of the UAS is constrained by regulatory issues based on multiple safety concerns.
 In order to meet these challenges and in response to increasing demand for civilian operations of UAVs in the NAS, the Federal Aviation Administration (FAA) is currently developing new policies, procedures, and approval processes.
 Of major concern is the ability to provide sense-and-avoid capabilities.
 The FAA has determined that ADS-B is a critical component in meeting the next-generation air traffic control requirements and will replace radar as the FAA's primary surveillance method.

-Armstrong innovators have leveraged this regulatory change to create a communications and control system that is superior to currently available offerings.
+Armstrong innovators have leveraged this regulatory change to create an integrated command-and-control and communications system that is superior to currently available offerings.
 The Armstrong technology is designed to ultimately meet the functional requirements for operation in the NAS, such as separation assurance from other air traffic and communications with air traffic control.
 By integrating ADS-B surveillance technology with improved communications and sophisticated display options, they have created a combined hardware and software package that improves safety for both UAVs and other aircraft, enhances command and control, and addresses regulatory requirements.
 This novel system also offers improved operational capabilities such as traffic situational awareness, conflict detection and alerts, and navigation.

 The FAA participated in four successful open-loop flight demonstrations that validated the ability to transmit and receive ADS-B data and an enhanced situational display with multiple targets.
 The last two tests demonstrated the system as a whole, ADS-B Out and ADS-B In.
 These tests indicate that this system will integrate into the NAS efficiently.